ON THIS PAGE

 There is a manual change in roles

-A new backup Routing Engine is inserted that has the
+You insert a new backup Routing Engine that has the

 On a dual Routing Engine system, the backup Routing Engine synchronizes its configuration databases with the primary Routing Engine.
 In an MX Series Virtual Chassis, the primary Routing Engine on the backup device synchronizes its configuration databases with the primary Routing Engine on the primary device.